 - Fifth-and sixth-degree: Widespread or deep burns that are not considered to be survivable.

 At DiPiero Simmons McGinley & Bastress, PLLC, we make a point to work together as a team for each case that comes our way.
-By utilizing the know-how and knowledge of all nine of our Charleston, West Virginia burn accident attorneys, we are able to successfully approach each case from every angle, never missing a crucial bit of evidence to use to your advantage.
-Call us at 888.918.4761 today for a completely complimentary case evaluation to get you started in the right direction.
+By utilizing the know-how and knowledge of all of our Charleston burn accident attorneys, we are able to successfully approach each case from every angle, never missing a crucial bit of evidence to use to your advantage.
+Get in touch with us today for a completely complimentary case evaluation to get you started in the right direction.